 When you’re preparing to sell your YouTube channel, have all of the relevant data compiled in a spreadsheet.
 Preferably on a monthly basis, with the different streams of income on different rows and likewise for expenditure.

 What you should also do is take some screenshots to accompany your data, so if you earned anything from Amazon’s affiliate program, take some screenshots for the month.
 And likewise for your YouTube ad revenue, and any other methods you may have used to earn an income from your channel.

 3. Try and sell when growth is on the rise

 It can be very tempting to wait until your channel is on the decline before selling it as you don’t know how high your channel may go.
 But if you wait for your channel to start declining, buyers will be able to see that as well and you can get less money when you sell.

-If you’ve become disinterested with your channel or want to move onto newer projects, then I recommend selling when it’s on the rise.
+If you’ve become disinterested in your channel or want to move on to newer projects, then I recommend selling when it’s on the rise.
 Buyers will be more interested and if it does dip afterward, you’ve gotten out at the best time.

 If you have a channel that’s in decline, I recommend looking at the videos that are trending on your channel, or in your niche (using VidIQ), and then creating a few similar videos and giving it a few weeks to see if you can stabilize it or get the channel to start trajecting upwards again.

 This little effort can help you maximize the amount you receive when leaving the channel as the buyer can see that your channel isn’t on its deathbed.

 4. List your channel on a trusted marketplace or find a private buyer